-FOCUS AREA DESCRIPTION Project must The Safe Routes to School Advisory Committee may designate a focus area for primarily affect the funding cycle.
-This focus area will effectively prioritize the projects in the students at a Title selection process.
-In 2020, the Safe Routes to School Advisory Committee I school as defined designated Title I schools (schools where 40% or more of students are eligible for as a school where free or reduced price lunch) to be the focus area for the application cycle.
-40% or more Applicants may use Title I data from the last two full school years prior to the students are application process.
-The committee also decided to slightly prioritize schools eligible for free or based on student demographics, chronic absenteeism, and the rate of English reduced price learners.
-Find your school's percentage of students eligible for free and reduced lunch including lunch at https://www.ode.state.or.us/data/reportcard/reports.aspx . additional vulnerability assessment points
+FOCUS AREA DESCRIPTION Project will primarily The Safe Routes to School Advisory Committee may designate a focus area for affect students at a the funding cycle.
+This focus area will effectively prioritize the projects in the Title I school as selection process.
+In 2020, the Safe Routes to School Advisory Committee defined as a school designated Title I schools (schools where 40% or more of students are low where 40% or more income) to be the focus area for the application cycle. students are low Applicants may use Title I data from the last two full school years prior to the income 5 including application process.
+The committee also decided to slightly prioritize schools data sets to address based on student demographics, chronic absenteeism, students with transportation disabilities, and the rate of English learners.
+Information about a school's disparities. student income and other data sets can be found at https://geo.maps.arcgis.com/apps/webappviewer/index.html?id=33d00a3d7181433d85abfce78b8ae879 .